rcppmlpack/mlpack-doxygen/README.md

 The repository contains the documentation produced by `doxygen` from the sources of [mlpack](https://github.com/mlpack/mlpack), version 2.1.1.

-You can access it via [rcppmlpack.github.io/mlpack-doxygen/](https://rcppmlpack.github.io/mlpack-doxygen/) URL that corresponds to the website of this repo.
+It can be accessed it via a browser at the [rcppmlpack.github.io/mlpack-doxygen/](https://rcppmlpack.github.io/mlpack-doxygen/) URL which corresponds to the website of this repo.

 ## Author